Meet our team

 Nucleus

-SIMON is the go-to member of the lab, always ready to help.
-However, due to being famous, hard to catch sometimes.
+SIMON is the go-to member of Atomic Laboratory, always ready to assist, though sometimes hard to reach due to his fame.

 Most Famous Experiments: